MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new-1711.md

 You can now use a Linux agent with FluentD support for log file monitoring at par with Windows Server.
 This update provides the following improvements over previous log file monitoring:

 - Wild card characters in log file name and path.
-- New match patterns for customizable log search like simple match, exclusive match, correlated match, repeated correlation and exclusive correlation.
+- New match patterns for customizable log search like simple match, exclusive match, correlated match, repeated correlation, and exclusive correlation.
 - Support for generic Fluentd plugins published by the fluentd community.

 ## Improved HTML console experience